Professional degrees of public health: Council of Graduate Programs in Public Health

 The Council of Graduate Programs in Public Health represents the accredited and emerging graduate programs across the United States that grant public health degrees and therefore prepare students for professional careers in public health.
 The Council encourages, promotes and supports universities, schools and colleges in developing, maintaining, and advancing graduate programs in the disciplines of preventive medicine, social medicine, community health and public health.
 The council is sponsored by the Association for Prevention Teaching and Research.

-Specialization

-The MPH degree in India is covers all major disciplines of public health including Environment and Health, Gender issues, Public Health Nutrition, Sexual and Reproductive Health but some institutes offer specialization such as Social epidemiology, Health Policy, Health and Development, Health System Management, Economics or Finance.